MrSage/python-kafka-dataclasses/CONTRIBUTING.rst

    .. tip::
-      Please notice that the `GitHub web interface`_ provides a quick way of propose changes in ``kafka-python-structured-messages``'s files.
+      Please notice that the `GitHub web interface`_ provides a quick way of propose changes in ``kafka-python-dataclasses``'s files.
 While this mechanism can be tricky for normal code contributions, it works perfectly fine for contributing to the docs, and can be quite handy.